-Students will build on their knowledge from Junior Park Explorers and further develop their detective skills in learning why our local green spaces are so important to our lives as humans.
+Students will build on their knowledge gained in Junior Park Explorers and further develop their detective skills to learn why our local green spaces are so important to our lives as humans.

-Hands on activities enable them to describe the key roles in these perfectly balanced ecosystems, before students engage in a problem solving process and use this learning to propose action for the future.
+Hands-on activities enable the students to describe the key roles in these perfectly balanced ecosystems, before they engage in a problem-solving process and use this learning to propose action for the future.

 How biodiversity is connected within a park environment, identification, pollination, animals, as decomposers, photosynthesis, sustainability.